openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 <{{examples/authorization_details_multiple_credentials.json}}

-Note: Applications MAY combine authorization details of type `openid_credential` with any other authorization details type in an Authorization Request.
+Note: Applications MAY combine authorization details of type `openid_credential` with any other authorization details types in an Authorization Request.

 ### Using `scope` Parameter to Request Issuance of a Credential {#credential-request-using-type-specific-scope}

-In addition to a mechanism defined in (#credential-authz-request), Credential Issuers MAY support requesting authorization to issue a Credential using OAuth 2.0 scope parameter.
+In addition to a mechanism defined in (#credential-authz-request), Credential Issuers MAY support requesting authorization to issue a Credential using the OAuth 2.0 `scope` parameter.

 When the Wallet does not know which scope value to use to request issuance of a certain Credential, it can discover it using the `scope` Credential Issuer metadata parameter defined in (#credential-issuer-parameters).
-When the flow starts with a Credential Offer, the Wallet can use the `credential_configurations` parameter values to identify object(s) in the `credential_configurations_supported` map in the Credential Issuer metadata parameter and use `scope` parameter value from that object.
+When the flow starts with a Credential Offer, the Wallet can use the `credential_configurations` parameter values to identify object(s) in the `credential_configurations_supported` map in the Credential Issuer metadata parameter and use the `scope` parameter value from that object.

 The Wallet can discover the scope values using other options such as normative text in a profile of this specification that defines scope values along with a description of their semantics.

-The concrete scope values are out of scope of this specification.
+The concrete `scope` values are out of scope of this specification.

 The Wallet MAY combine scopes discovered from the Credential Issuer metadata with the scopes discovered from the Authorization Server metadata.